hardkorebob/dust-lang/README.md

 ### Maybe...
 Pike Would Approve

-Pike wrote: "Fancy algorithms are slow when n is small, and n is usually small."
+He wrote: "Fancy algorithms are slow when n is small, and n is usually small."

 A type checker is a fancy algorithm.
 Dust's suffix system is not an algorithm at all - it's a naming convention enforced by simple string matching.
 When every variable carries its type, you don't need algorithms to figure out types.